About Epilepsy Surgery

 Neuromodulation

 Neuromodulation is a type of technology that acts directly upon nerves.
-A device is implanted in a person, and this alters nerve activity by delivering electrical impulses directly to specific nerves.
+A doctor implants a device in a person, which alters nerve activity by delivering electrical impulses directly to specific nerves.
 The most common types of neuromodulation used in LGS are Vagus Nerve Stimulation (VNS), Responsive Neurostimulation (RNS), and Deep Brain Stimulation (DBS).
 All of these require some type of surgery to implant the device.

 Palliative surgery

-There are other procedures that are not intended to stop the seizures completely but instead aim to stop the seizures after they begin or reduce the number of seizures.
-These are known as palliative procedures.
+Some procedures do not aim to stop seizures completely but instead aim to stop them after they begin or reduce their frequency.
+We know these as palliative procedures.
 They include:

 A Quick Guide to Epilepsy Surgery for Parents